Cavachon vs Cavalier King Charles Spaniel: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Cavachon and Cavalier King Charles Spaniel based on their distinct physical builds and metabolic profiles.
 Cavachon at 10-20 lbs (typically 12-16 lbs) needs caloric intake calibrated to their moderate (30-45 min daily) activity level, while Cavalier King Charles Spaniel at Small (13-18 lbs) requires nutrition matched to their moderate energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Cavachon's predisposition to Heart Conditions may require specialized dietary formulations, while Cavalier King Charles Spaniel may benefit from diets supporting Orthopedic Conditions.
+Cavachon's predisposition to Heart Conditions may require specialized dietary formulations, while Cavalier King Charles Spaniel may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements